Josh-Boykin/AIMS/README.md

   - I plan to implement the following commands:

-  	-Red Add Product - Save name of new product and cost of unit.
+  	- Add Product - Save name of new product and cost of unit.
-	- Green Remove Product - Remove product name and cost.
+	- Remove Product - Remove product name and cost.
 	- Track Inventory - Input quantity of a product at the current time by tenths of a bottle.
 	- Edit - Retrieve current or previous copies of stored inventory numbers and adjust specific product quantities.
 	- Report - Access a summary of inventory levels, value of inventory and compare to previous inventories.